Verstappen on Spanish pole after dramatic qualifying

 But there are Ferraris at either end of the grid after Leclerc had a dire time.

 He complained that the car felt odd from the start of qualifying, and said: "I was completely sure I was out after the feeling I had in Q1.
 We will check the car tonight but I would be very surprised if the car was fine.
 It is the left-hand side.
 It was a disaster.
-The balance was extremely difficult
+The balance was extremely difficult.

 "The feeling was really good this morning but there is something strange.
 There was just something off for this session and we need to understand what was it."